peter/versioned/README.md

 ## TODO

-* Ability to set published=1 for list endpoint - add "published" test in api/suites/list
+* Add api tests for first_published_at and last_published_at fields

-* Add first_published_at and last_published_at fields.
-Add publish-events model to default models?
+* Add publish-events model to default models?

 * Ability to recursively get relationships or get them to the N-th level